Master Keaton: Manga

-Volume list
+Volumes

 Anime

-An anime adaptation covering a portion of the manga's select chapters aired from October 6, 1998 to March 30, 1999 in Japan on Nippon TV.
+An anime adaptation covering a portion of the manga's select chapters aired from October 6, 1998, to March 30, 1999, in Japan on Nippon TV.
 The series was produced by Madhouse, Nippon Television, Shōgakukan and VAP and directed by Masayuki Kojima, with Tatsuhiko Urahata handling series composition, Kitarō Kōsaka designing the characters and Kuniaki Haishima composing the music.
 Originally consisting of 24 episodes, an additional 15 episodes were created and released as original video animations from June 21, 1999, to June 21, 2000, bringing the total to 39 episodes.
 The anime is narrated by Keaton Yamada.

 The opening theme "Railtown" is by Kuniaki Haishima.
 The ending theme for episodes 1–13 is "Eternal Wind" by Blüe, "Tameiki" (ため息) by Kneuklid Romance for episodes 14–26, and "From Beginning" by Kuniaki Haishima for episodes 27–39.
 New ending themes were used for the anime's 2007 rebroadcast; "Tsuki to Kimi to Boku no Kankei" (月と君と僕の関係) by Kneuklid Romance for episodes 1–13 and "Eber" by Blüe for episodes 14–24.

 The anime and OVAs were licensed in North America by Pioneer Entertainment (later named Geneon), with an English dub produced by The Ocean Group.
 They released eight DVDs from June 10, 2003, to August 10, 2004.